cakebaker/oauth-consumer-component/Readme.md

 ```
 As usual in CakePHP, you have to add the component to the `$components` array of the controller(s) in which you want to use the component.

-In the `index` method a request token is obtained and the user is redirected to Twitter where he has to authorize the request token.
-Notice the first parameter passed to the `getRequestToken` method, it is the name (without `Consumer`) of the previously created consumer class and tells the component which credentials it should use for the request.
+In the `index` method a request token is obtained and the user is redirected to Twitter to authorize the request token.
+Notice the first parameter passed to the `getRequestToken` method, it is the name (without `Consumer`) of the previously created consumer class and tells the component which credentials to use for the request.

 In the `callback` method the request token is exchanged for an access token.
 Using this access token, a new status is posted to Twitter.
 Please note that in a real application, you would save the access token data in a database to avoid that the user has to get an access token over and over again.